agworkgit/scrimba/README.md

 # Scrimba Notes & Projects

-The notes and projects I create while undertaking the Frontend Path at Scriba.
-More will be added as I progress through the course.
+Notes and projects from the Scrimba Frontend Path, and extra-curricular activities surrounding the same topics studied.

 ## Project 27 (Solo Project)